MichaelGrafnetter/EntraAuthPolicyHound/README.md

 ```

 > [!Warning]
-> This query may fail if no edge of a given type, e.g., [AZTapInclude], exists.
+> This query may fail if no edge of a given kind, e.g., [AZTapInclude], exists.

 Show the authentication method policy user inclusions and exclusions, while considering nested group membership: